ksandom/handWavey/docs/user/reference/macroCommands.md

     value: delayedDo("custom-tap-left", "150");
 ```

-Just like with the `do();` example, we create an event called `custom-click-left` that has the abstracted functionality.
-Then when the `tap-p0Open` event gets triggered, it triggers the `custom-click-left`.
+Here, we create an event called `custom-tap-left` that has the abstracted functionality.
+Then when the `tap-p0Open` event gets triggered, it triggers the `custom-tap-left` event.
 However, we do so with a 150 millisecond delay.
 Ie it doesn't get triggered immediately.
 In a future iteration, pending events will be checked, and when the time has elapsed, it will be triggered.

 Notice that we've specified a 150 millisecond delay, but also specified an `additionalDelay` of 150 milliseconds in `rewindCursorPosition("150");`.
 This is because rewindCursorPosition is expecting to have been triggered immediately, so we are telling it how much it has been delayed by so that it can rewind to the correct time.
 See `rewindCursorPosition` for full information.

 Have a look at `cancelDelayedDo();` for why we'd want to do this.

+Note: I'm currently evaluating whether triggering events is still valuable, or whether it can be removed now that we can trigger macros via these same mechanisms.
+Please consider triggering events as deprecated.

 ### cancelDelayedDo